Introduction about the Center

 The center also saves the photos and videos safely to prevent the loss of any of the victims' information.

-Since the center has been established, it has been releasing variant human rights reports that cover the entire Syrian geography focusing on the most prominent violations against the laws of the International Declaration of Human Rights, and the different pressing issues facing the Syrians, in order to reveal the facts and document them in a professional way and to highlight the most important issues .
+Since the center has been established, it has been releasing variant human rights reports that cover the entire Syrian geography focusing on the most prominent violations against the laws of the Universal Declaration of Human Rights, and the different pressing issues facing the Syrians, in order to reveal the facts and document them in a professional way and to highlight the most important issues .

 The center is following a systematic approach - according to the type of report to be issued - adopting the international rules of validating that-without prior assumptions - researchers at the center monitor the violations the center is documenting through searching multiple sources of information, conducting interviews directly with a number of witnesses about the same incident, making sure of their consistency with the public information already available at the center, comparing the testimonies, being credible and avoid impartiality, taking into consideration the safety of the information's sources and the witness - if he\she does not want to disclose his identity – and making sure to provide photos, maps and videos, wherever possible.